petergregg/Content/Blog/Articles/Securing a Blazor WebAssembly Application with Microsoft Threat Modelling Tool.md

 ### Spoofing
    - Identify potential spoofing threats, such as unauthorized access to the Blazor WebAssembly application, Azure Function or GitHub webhook.
-   - Implement strong authentication mechanisms, such as OAuth, for GitHub webhook integration, and leverage Azure AD for securing access to the application and function.
+   - Implement strong authentication mechanisms, such as OAuth, for GitHub webhook integration, and leverage Microsoft Entra ID for securing access to the application and function.

 ### Tampering
-   - Assess the possibility of code tampering within the Blazor WebAssembly application, the Azure Function , or the GitHub webhook.
+   - Assess the possibility of code tampering within the Blazor WebAssembly application, the Azure Function, or the GitHub webhook.
    - Utilise HTTPS to encrypt data in transit, employ code signing, and implement source code integrity checks to ensure the integrity of the application.

 ### Repudiation